Outsmart-OOH/ooh_open_direct/docs/v1-0/In_progress_1_1.md

 This OOHbject describes how the delivery of the campaign share of display time is distributed over the campaign flight times.

-The default setting for this Distribution OOHbject is &#39;Flexible&#39; meaning that the targeted &#39;ShareOfDisplay&#39; in terms of average ShareOfTime and total Spot frequency will be achieved in total over the campaign flight.
+The default setting for this Distribution OOHbject is *Flexible* meaning that the targeted *ShareOfDisplay* in terms of average *ShareOfTime* and total *Spot* frequency will be achieved in total over the campaign flight.

 - Day = Fixed, the averaged ShareOfTime and total Spot Frequency will be delivered at an equal pace on each selected Day over the campaign flight
 - Hour = Fixed, the averaged ShareOfTime and total Spot Frequency will be delivered at an equal pace on each selected Hour over the campaign flight